jalantechnologies/github-ci/docs/usage.md

 **Pre-requirements**

 - Account on AWS and credentials (Access key and secret).
-For required permissions, check [this](https://github.com/goartica/terraform-workspace-aws-projects-bionic/blob/main/iam.tf) out.
+For required permissions, see [iam.tf](https://github.com/jalantechnologies/platform-aws-tf/blob/main/iam.tf).
 - Kubernetes cluster on AWS with nginx configured and mapped to domain (This example assumes - `production.myapp.com` to your load balancer.
-See [this](https://aws.amazon.com/blogs/containers/exposing-kubernetes-applications-part-3-nginx-ingress-controller/) for help.)
+See [Exposing Kubernetes Applications, Part 3: Ingress-Nginx Controller](https://aws.amazon.com/blogs/containers/exposing-kubernetes-applications-part-3-nginx-ingress-controller/) for help.)
 - Access and credentials for a Docker registry (This example uses ECR and assumes provided credentials have access to the ECR repository named - `myapp`).
-- A valid `Dockerfile` on root of your project with entrypoint (See [this](https://github.com/jalantechnologies/boilerplate-mern/blob/main/Dockerfile) for example).
+- A valid `Dockerfile` on root of your project with entrypoint (See [Dockerfile](https://github.com/jalantechnologies/boilerplate-mern/blob/main/Dockerfile) for example).

-**Tip** - We also got a Terraform [project](https://github.com/jalantechnologies/platform-aws-tf) for EKS, ECR and IAM setup.
+**Tip** - We also got [platform-aws-tf](https://github.com/jalantechnologies/platform-aws-tf) Terraform project for EKS, ECR and IAM setup.

 ```yaml
 # .github/workflows/production.yml